santiment/academy/src/docs/metrics/emerging-trends/index.md

 $\log(\text{unique\_users})$ component.
 On the other hand, words with 100 and 200 users will have more or less the same chance to get a higher hype score.

-It's also worth noticing that we use the **normalized** social volume instead of the regular one.
+It is also worth noting that we use the **normalized** social volume instead of the regular one.
 This makes it easier to compare the resulting hype score across different data sources with different average daily volumes of talks.